gaphor/gaphor/docs/design_principles.md

 the tool.
 Gaphor tries to stay out of your way as much as possible.
 It does not try to nag you with error messages, because the model is not "correct".

-Although Gaphor implements quite a bit of the UML 2 model, it's not complete.
-The extra complexity of fully implementing all of UML would make it harder for novice users to get started.

 ### Avoid dialogs

 In doing the right thing, and staying out of the way of users, Gaphor avoids the